sanjitdp/sanjitdp.github.io/_posts/2023-05-23-morris-algorithm-optimality.md

 > [Terence Tao](https://terrytao.wordpress.com) once joked to our class that no one knows whether $\log(\log(n))$ actually goes to infinity - no one has ever seen it happen.
 This is a really good space complexity!
 {: .prompt-info}

-## Extensions to Morris' algorithm
+## Extensions of Morris' algorithm

 Morris' algorithm has been very popular for keeping approximate counts in large data streams, and there have been a number of extensions made over the years.